 Apple Cider Vinegar

 Raw apple cider vinegar is rich in B and C vitamins, probiotics, and inulin that help boost the immune system.
-The antibacterial properties are effective in fighting against infectious germs and bacteria, as most germs can’t survive in the acidic environment it creates in the throat.
+(Source) (Source) The antibacterial properties are effective in fighting against infectious germs and bacteria, as most germs can’t survive in the acidic environment it creates in the throat.
+(Source)

 Honey

-Honey contains anti-inflammatory properties that reduce swelling in the tissue to help soothe a sore throat, is an effective cough suppressant, and its antimicrobial effects kill and slow the spread of microorganisms.
+Raw honey contains anti-inflammatory properties that reduce swelling in the tissue to help soothe a sore throat, is an effective cough suppressant, and its antibacterial effects kill and slow the spread of microorganisms.

 Ginger

 Ginger is loaded with antioxidants, has antiviral and antibacterial properties, and contains magnesium, chromium and zinc.
-This powerhouse herb is known to help thin and stimulate the removal of mucus, improve circulation, and help ease nausea.
+This powerhouse herb is known to help ease nausea, thin and stimulate the removal of mucus, and improve circulation.
+(Source) (Source)

 Steam